 - have a record of outstanding scholarship, research and/or creative activity plus outstanding undergraduate or graduate teaching.

+- Members of the faculty, staff, or administration may make a nomination by completing the online form.
 Self-nominations will not be accepted.
-Members of the faculty, staff, or administration may make a nomination by completing the online form below.
-Nominations deadline: September 15, 2019

-[Please note that a faculty member can receive this award only once in his or her service at Marshall University.
-For a list of previous recipients, please visit: http://www.marshall.edu/ctl/?p=1570]
+Please Note: A faculty member can receive this award only once in his or her service at Marshall University.
+For a list of previous recipients, please visit: http://www.marshall.edu/ctl/?p=1570.

 - A current vita